|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Croquettes are a classic fried dish that can contain potatoes, meat, or seafood.
 This version is similar to a crab cake but is made with canned tuna, and fried in the recognizable croquette shape.
 You can swap the tuna for canned salmon if desired, just don't forget to remove any bones and drain the fish first.

-These tuna croquettes can be mixed up ahead of time since they need to sit in the fridge for at least a couple of hours before frying.
+These tuna croquettes can be mixed up ahead of time since they need to sit in the fridge for at least three hours before frying.
 Prep everything the night before or that morning and stick the mixture in the fridge.
 When it's time to eat, all you have to do is form the croquettes and fry them.

 Double this recipe if you're feeding a crowd.
 Croquettes make a nice party food since they can be prepped ahead of time and fried before guests arrive.
 Just make sure the mixture has long enough in the refrigerator before forming and frying, since they'll fall apart in the frying pan if they aren't properly chilled.
 Serve with tartar sauce or another sauce, such as mustard, sour cream, or ketchup.

 If you're serving these as a lunch or dinner main dish, serve with fresh peas and mashed potatoes or potato salad.

 - 3 tablespoons butter